 A furnace is a more powerful heating system

-and is necessary for certain colder climates.
+and is essential for certain colder climates.
 That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As odd as it seems, during cooler temperatures, a heat pump is purposed to remove heat from the air outside and use it to raise the temperature of the inside air.
-Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to work properly, but at exceptionally low temperatures there is not ample heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be great during the winter months for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+As odd as it seems, during cold weather, a heat pump is purposed to remove heat from the air outside and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but at exceptionally low temperatures there is not ample heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for particular northern regions, but more land must be available in order to install the essential piping for a geothermal system.
+This is a fantastic alternative for particular northern regions, but additional land must be available in order to install the required piping for a geothermal system.